zephyrproject-rtos/trusted-firmware-m/docs/readme.rst

     - Build system based on cmake, supporting armclang and GNU Arm.
     - Support for integrated CryptoCell-312 cryptographic hardware accelerator on Musca-B1 platform.
+    - Meets requirements for Updatable RoT for PSA Level 2 Certification

 *********
 Platforms